KittenzExe/YarnModpack/README.md

 **Download Prism** - You can find the download link [here](https://prismlauncher.org/download/).

+**Download latest modpack version** - You can find the latest release [here](https://github.com/KittenzExe/YarnModpack/releases).

-**Setup** - Go to Add Instance, Import from zip, then select either the .zip or .mrpack file
+**Setup** - Go to Add Instance, Import from zip, then select either the .zip or .mrpack file.

 **All good to go!** - That's it!
 Go have fun!